Revisiting thermodynamics in computation and information theory: Basics Aspects of Information Theory

 Using the above definition, we can describe the conditional entropy of a random variable $X_r$, which is conditioned on another random variable $Z_r$.
 The mathematical representation of conditional entropy is

 Similarly, one can define the mutual information for two random variables $X_r$ and $Z_r$ as

-We have described some of the basics definitions of information theory.
-Readers who are interested to have a deep understanding of information theory (both in classical and quantum systems) can go through the referred books~\cite{a83,a125,a126,a127,a128}.
+We have described some of the basic definitions of information theory.
+Readers who are interested in having a deep understanding of information theory (both in classical and quantum systems) can go through the referred books~\cite{cover1999elements,gray2011entropy,mackay2003information,wilde2013quantum,hayashi2016quantum}.